-Ever wanted to migrate your 3-tier platform to the cloud and take advantage of docker?
+Ever wanted to migrate your 3-tier platform to the Cloud and take advantage of Docker?
 To get an efficient and secure architecture to start building your project, you will need:

-Below is a diagram representing a 3-tier architecture that I use in prod, with example of front/app/DB which can be adapted to your needs.
+Below is a diagram representing a 3-tier architecture that I use in prod, with example of front / app / DB which can be adapted to your needs.

-The most important aspect is the segregation with security groups and the presence of bastion, which filtered access.
+The most important aspect is the segregation with security groups (firewalls) and the presence of bastion, which filtered access.

-Create user account on serve
+Create a user account Greg on the server

 sudo useradd -d /home/greg -m greg

 Add his public key

 User greg then Log in remotely via his private key: